phkehl/esp32-leddisplay/README.md

-# ESP32 (esp-idf) component for driving dumb LED displays using I2S parallel mode DMA
+# ESP32 (esp-idf) component for driving HUB75 LED displays using I2S parallel mode DMA

 ## Introduction

 This is a *leddisplay* component for the ESP-IDF [1] for ESP32.
-It can be used to drive "dumb" LED displays (a.k.a.
+It can be used to drive HUB75 LED displays (a.k.a.
 "Px displays").

 See [leddisplay.h](include/leddisplay.h) for the API.